ArcticEcho/GraveRobber/README.md

  - `45% changed`: This is the overall change metric, how much rendered text has been modified.
  - <sup>1</sup> `Adjusted: 42%`: Same as above, but returns a lower score for smaller posts below a set threshold.
 This number is used to determine whether a report should be posted.
  - <sup>1</sup> `Distance: 345`: This is the raw edit distance returned from the Damerau-Levenshtein Distance function.
- - `code by 84%`: This measures how much of the edit affects code.
+ - `84% code`: This measures how much of the edit affects code.
 In this case, 84% of the total characters changed by this edit were code characters.
- - `formatting by 6%`: Similar to above, but used to measure formatted text (excluding code blocks).
-This example shows that 6% of the total edited characters affected formatted text.
  - `(-4/+1)`: Is simply a break-down of the question's up- and down-votes.

  <sup>1</sup> Can only be seen by hovering over the first link in the report.